qteatime/crochet-docs/index.rst

          technical details, but also the design and sociological ones.

-   * :doc:`Standard API Reference`
-         A reference book on all of the standard library in Crochet.

 ..
    * :doc:`Core: Crochet's IR`
          A book on the mathematic formalism behind Crochet's